Gwendolyn T. Sorell

 Gwendolyn Thomas Sorell (Aug.
 1, 1936 - March 23, 2009) was an American academic, rising to associate professor of human development and family studies at Texas Tech University.

 Academic career

 After a 1979 MSc thesis titled 'Adaptive implications of sex-related attitudes and behaviors,' a 1982 PhD titled 'Masculinity and femininity in traditional and nontraditional adult women : a test of the parental imperative' at the Pennsylvania State University, and a post-doc at University of Denver, Sorell moved to the University of Texas Tech, rising to associate professor.

-The Gwen Sorell Endowed Scholarship is administered by the Women's & Gender Studies departement.
+The Gwen Sorell Endowed Scholarship is administered by the Women's & Gender Studies department.

 Activism

 Sorell served in governance roles in organisations such as the Lubbock Rape Crisis Center, the West Texas AIDS Foundation and the Planned Parenthood Association of Lubbock.